 About the ‘Death of Windows 7’ and how it might affect your business

 13th January marks the day that Microsoft’s Windows 7 passes from mainstream support into extended Support which will finally cease in January 2020.
-Whilst 2020 may seem some time away, now is the time to start planning.
+2020 is just around the corner, so now is the time to start thinking about upgrading.